The Slepian model based independent interval approximation of persistency and zero-level excursion distributions: The independent interval approximation

+The switch process is a binary process similar to the alternating renewal process but takes the specific values one and minus one.
+This process is used to approximate the clipped process.
+Therefore, we present the two versions and some properties of the switch process in this section.
+We start with the non-stationary version.

-We consider only the positive line and its origin as a starting reference point and define a random process taking values one (ON) and minus (OFF) one over interlaced intervals of the lengths $T_i^-$, $i \in \mathbb N$, $T_i^+$, $i \in \mathbb N$.
-We put one over the interval $(0,T_1^+]$ after which we switch to minus one over the interval $(T_1^+, T_1^++T_1^-]$, then we switch again to one, and so on.
-The resulting ON-OFF process is denoted by $D(t)$, $t>0$ and it is referred to as a switch process on the positive line.
-More specifically, $D(t)=(-1)^{N(t)}$, where $N(t)$ is the renewal process built on $\mathcal T$.
-A fragment of a trajectory of such a process is given in Figure~\ref{swcl} {\it (bottom)}.
-In this work, we assume symmetry by requiring that the sequence of one-dimensional variables $\mathcal T\stackrel{ def}{=}\{T_1^+,T_1^-, T_2^+,T_2^-, \dots \}$ is made of iid variables with the common cdf $F$.
-This assumption reflects the natural symmetry of a stationary Gaussian process clipped at the zero level which we want to approximate.
-We will also limit ourselves to the variables in $\mathcal T$ having a density function $f$ and that have finite expectation $\mu=ET_i^\pm$.
+Consider the positive line and its origin as a starting reference point and define a random process taking values one and minus one over interlaced intervals of the lengths $T_i^+$, $T_i^-$, $i \in \mathbb N$.
+The distributions of these are referred to as the interval distributions to distinguish them from the excursion distribution.
+We put one over the interval $(0, T_1^+]$, after which we switch to minus one over the interval $(T_1^+, T_1^++T_1^-]$, then we switch again to one, and so on.
+More specifically,

+where $N(t)$ is the renewal process constructed from $T_i^+$ and $T_i^-$, $i\in \mathbb{N}$.
+The resulting one/minus one process is denoted by $D(t)$, $t>0$, and is referred to as the non-stationary switch process.
+In Figure \ref{fig:SP} (\textit{left}), a trajectory of such a process can be seen.

+Since the excursion intervals, above and below zero, for a stationery Gaussian process are symmetric in distribution, we utilize this symmetry by letting $T_i^+\stackrel{d}{=}T_i^-$ for all $i\in\mathbb{N}$.
+Further, denote the common cdf of $T_i^+$ and $T_i^-$ by $F$ for which we assume that the density function $f$ exists and that the distribution has a finite expectation, i.e., ${\mu=\Ex T_i^\pm<\infty}$

-Properties of $D(t)$, $t\ge 0$, can be determined from the properties of $\mathcal T$.
+Properties of $D(t)$, $t\ge 0$, can be determined from the distribution $F$ of $T_+$ and $T_-$.
 However, it is important to note that the process $D(t)$ is not stationary due to the special role the origin plays in its definition.
-For example, the mean of this process $E(t)=\Ex{(D(t))}$ is not constant.
-For the case of exponential distributions of $T_+$ and $T_-$ with parameter $\lambda$ we have $E(t)=e^{-2\lambda t}$, which easily follows from a standard result that is stated below.
-This non-stationary behavior stands in stark contrast to the stationarity of the clipped process, see Fig.~\ref{swcl}~{\it (Top)}.
-We are ready to express some properties of the switch process in terms of the Laplace transform.
-Some basic facts concerning these transforms including the convolution properties are placed in Appendix~\ref{App:Trans}. \begin{proposition} Let $E(t)=\Ex D(t)$, where $D$ is the non-stationary switch process.
-The Laplace transform of $E(t)$ at $s>0$ is given by
+For example, the expected value function $E(t)=\Ex{D(t)}$ is not constant with time.